tobiasdemendonca/tf-charmed-maas-training/docs/how_to_deploy_single_node.md

 The benefit of following these instructions and configuring a charmed deployment is, however, that following the final steps in [how to deploy multi-node](./how_to_deploy_multi_node.md) deployment allows scaling the cluster with relative ease after initial setup.

+See the [architecture section](../README.md#architecture) of README.md for an overview that includes a description of single-node deployments.

 Copy the MAAS deployment configuration sample, modifying the entries as required.
 It is recommended to pay attention to the following configuration options and supply their values as required: